 Currently St. Mary School has grades Pre-K through 6 with approximately 400 students enrolled.
 In addition to classroom instruction, we have vocal music, band, technology, art, library, and physical education instruction by certified teachers.
-Kindergarten has 30 minutes of each of those subjects.
-Grades 1-6 have two 30 minute classes each week in physical education and music and one 40 minute class each week in art, technology, and library.
+Grades K-6 have two 30 minute classes each week in physical education and music, and one 40 minute class each week in art, technology, and library.
+Preschool students participate in library, music, and technology classes.

 All student needs are addressed at St. Mary School.
 We augment and address student instruction with pull-out and in class enrichment/accelerated instruction or remediation/assistance based on student needs for success.
 Auxiliary staff, educational assistants, and volunteers round out our certified staff as part of our dedicated educational team.
 In addition to formal academic enrichment, we offer group band, jazz band and private lessons, orchestra (private lessons and group), liturgical music choir, and several after school clubs.